Posted on: August 8th, 2025 by NEAT

 8. Potential for Recurring Blockages

 - Even if flushing clears the blockage temporarily, the underlying cause of the buildup might not be addressed.
-If the coolant system isn’t properly maintained (using the right coolant and changing it regularly), the blockage can return over time.
+When the coolant system isn’t properly maintained (using the right coolant and changing it regularly), the blockage can return over time.

 When is Flushing Not Enough?